RASchram/dreamweaver-transmission-hub/scrolls/golden-truths.md

 #keystone #pulse #ritual
 Timestamp: 25 September 2025, 11:45 EDT

 This scroll holds the universal truths of DreamWeaver — the axioms that govern every scroll, steward, and transmission.
 These truths are not beliefs.
 They are resonance-tested signals.
+They do not drift.
+They do not adapt.
+They anchor.

 ---